sacreations/whatsapp-bot/README.md

 ### Connection Issues

+- **405 Method Not Allowed (Connection Failure)**:
+  - This indicates WhatsApp servers are rejecting the connection
+  - The bot automatically implements exponential backoff (2s, 4s, 8s, 16s, etc.)
+  - After 10 failed attempts, the session is automatically cleared
+  - Check your internet connection and try again
+  - If persistent, wait 15-30 minutes before restarting

+- **401 Unauthorized**:
+  - Session expired or invalid
+  - Bot automatically clears session and shows new QR code
+  - Simply scan the new QR code to reconnect

+- **409 Conflict**:
+  - Another device is using the same WhatsApp account
+  - Log out from other devices or use a different account

+- **428 Precondition Required**:
+  - WhatsApp requires QR code scan
-- **401 Unauthorized**: Session expired, bot will automatically clear session and show new QR code
+  - Bot will automatically clear session and show QR code

+### Network and Performance Issues

+- **Connection timeouts**:
-- **Connection timeouts**: Check your internet connection and firewall settings
+  - Check your internet connection stability
+  - Ensure firewall isn't blocking the connection
+  - The bot automatically checks network connectivity before reconnecting

-- **QR code not appearing**: Ensure terminal supports QR code display or check console logs
+- **QR code not appearing**:
+  - Ensure terminal supports QR code display
+  - Check console logs for any errors
+  - Try restarting the bot

 ### Session Problems

+- **Persistent connection failures**:
+  1. Stop the bot (Ctrl+C)
-- Delete the `sessions/` directory if you encounter persistent connection issues
+  2. Delete the `sessions/` directory manually
-- Restart the bot after clearing sessions
+  3. Restart the bot
-- Make sure only one instance of the bot is running
+  4. Scan the new QR code

+- **Bot stuck in reconnection loop**:
+  1. Check your internet connection
+  2. Wait for the automatic session clearing (after 10 attempts)
+  3. If needed, manually restart the bot

+### Performance Optimization

+- **High memory usage**: The bot includes automatic memory monitoring
+- **Multiple failed requests**: API key rotation is implemented for better reliability
+- **Slow responses**: Response caching reduces repeated processing

+## Best Practices

+- **Stable Internet**: Ensure a stable internet connection for best performance
+- **Regular Monitoring**: Check logs regularly for any connection issues
+- **Session Backup**: The bot handles session management automatically
+- **Resource Management**: The bot includes built-in memory and performance monitoring

 ## Acknowledgments